redislabsdemo/RedisCRDTDockerScripts/README.md

-# Redis CRDT Docker Scripts
+# Command-line Scripts to Setup CRDT-based Active-Active Redis Enterprise

 This project provides you the shell scripts necessary to:
 1. Setup a CRDT-based active-active Redis Enterprise database